If you have been around my blog then you know that I have recently rescued and fostered an orphaned kitten.

 Orphaned 2 Week Old Kittens Care

-How to Take Care Of A 2 Week Old Kitten
+How Do I Take Care Of a 2 Week Old Kitten?

 At two weeks, they still require some form of heat source as they cannot create heat on their own.
 I know some people will place a heating pad under a blanket to help keep the kittens warms, and some will use heat lamps.